-Other proposals staff considered but are not recommending in this draft policy are to adjust the scale from a linear scale to a quadratic or exponential scale or to move away from indirect standardization for case-mix adjustment and employ statistical techniques, such as Bayesian smoothing to address low occurrence events that are more heavily influenced by measurement error than data sets with large cell sizes.
-While both are worthy of consideration in RY 2021 they either did not address the core methodological concerns raised by staff and the PMWG or they were too significant a methodological change for RY 2020 at this juncture.
+Other proposals staff considered but are not recommending in this final policy are to adjust the scale from a linear scale to a quadratic or exponential scale or to move away from indirect standardization for case-mix adjustment and employ statistical techniques, such as Bayesian smoothing to address low occurrence events that are more heavily influenced by measurement error than data sets with large cell sizes.
+While both are worthy of consideration in RY 2021 they either did not address the core methodological concerns raised by staff and the Performance Measurement Work Group or they were too significant a methodological change for RY 2020 at this juncture.

 Non-linear scaling would reduce the revenue adjustments near the middle of the scale and increase the adjustments for hospitals performing at the high or low ends of the scale.
-The staff could consider this approach for the final MHAC policy based on Commissioner input; however, at present staff is advocating to maintain the linear scale, and to modify the payment program to concentrate only on the APR-DRG-PPC groupings where the majority of PPCs occur.
-The staff recommends to maintain the linear scale and adjust what the methodology measures, i.e. the APR-DRGs where 80% of PPCs occur, because this will address the methodological concerns.
+The staff could consider this approach for the final MHAC policy based on Commissioner input; however, at present staff is advocating to maintain the linear scale, and to modify the payment program to concentrate only on the Diagnosis Related Group-PPC pairings where the majority of PPCs occur.
+The staff recommends to maintain the linear scale and adjust what the methodology measures, i.e. the Diagnosis Related Groups where 80% of PPCs occur, because this will address the methodological concerns.
 Moving to non-linear scaling would merely mitigate the revenue impact of the policy, while not addressing the core methodological concerns.